heysokam/ngpu/readme.md

 This lib is currently using wgpu-native as its WebGPU backend.
 Dawn support might (or might not) be implemented in the future, depending on how the situation evolves.

-## Data and Config Defaults
-Data and configuration is dependent on each Render Technique.